Categories

 Swizzle with crushed ice until frost appears on the glass.
 Add more crushed ice and garnish with mint sprigs and freshly grated nutmeg.

 Of course, this swizzle doesn’t have seven ingredients!
 No problem.
-Just add a little rum and a few dashes of Angostura Bitters.
-If you count the mint, you’re there.
-I also recommend using your own falernum.
+Just add a little rum and a few dashes of Angostura Bitters, count the mint, and Bob’s your uncle.
+We also recommend using your own falernum.
 It’s easy to make, it only takes a few minutes of work and it will be ready the next day.

 Free Swizzle Stick!

-I’d really like to know what you think.
+We’d really like to know what you think.
 Did you make some falernum?
 Are you going to?
 Is there a version of this drink you want to share?
 Have you had another type of swizzle before?
 Was it green?
-Anyone who leaves a comment below over the next week will qualify for a drawing.
-Next week, I’ll put all the names in a hat and pick a lucky winner.
-I will then contact you for an address and send out this hand-crafted swizzle stick!
+Anyone who leaves a comment below over the next week will qualify for a drawing (prize has been awarded).
+Next week, we’ll put all the names in a hat and pick a lucky winner.
+We will then contact you for an address and send out this hand-crafted swizzle stick!
 Everyone else will have to make their own or swizzle with their bar spoon.

 http://cocktailvirgin.blogspot.com/2010/08/delores-park-swizzle.html